You are here

 About this course

-The world’s energy system is in the process of fundamental transformation, from centralised, large-scale power production to local generation and storage, and flexible consumption.
+Aiming to better understand and contribute to the transformation of the energy system, from centralised, large-scale power production to local generation and storage, and flexible consumption?

-The Energy System Transformation course explores the implications of the evolution of our power system into decentralised, digitalised and secure power exchange platforms which are more sustainable, cost efficient and end-user focused.
+Join this course and explore the implications of the evolution of our power system into decentralised, digitalised and secure power exchange platforms – which are more sustainable, cost-efficient end-user focused.

 Is this course for you?

-- In energy technology, renewable energy, consultancy and engineering orutility companies
+- Energy technology, renewable energy, engineering and utility companies

 How does the course boost your career?